leewtai/leewtai.github.io/courses/stat_computing/ed_hw_faq.md

 <img src="edu_images/coding_challenge_view.png" alt="View of Coding Challenge" width='600'>

 A few things to know
+- Please use **Chrome** on Ed.
+Certain functionalities are not working in IE.
 - All your code on the Jupyter Notebook will be ran by the autograder except cells with `### SKIP` at the top.
 - Your solutions must stay entirely inside the cell with